stianloader/GslStarplane/README.md

 ```

 Sometimes muscle memory gets the better of you and you are still
-acustomed to using `build` to create jars.
+accustomed to using `build` to create jars.
 Unfortunately, by default, `build`
 does not create a remapped jar.
 In order for the `build` task to also remap,
 one can make `build` depend on `remapJar`.
 In practice this would look as
 follows: